- API fetch

 Swift String Interpolation: Syntax, Usage, and Examples

-Swift string interpolation lets you insert variable values, constants, expressions, or even function calls directly into string literals.
-It's one of the easiest and most readable ways to build dynamic strings in Swift.
+String interpolation in Swift lets you embed values, expressions, or even function calls directly into string literals.
+It’s a simple and powerful way to construct dynamic strings that are clean and readable.

-String interpolation in Swift is done by wrapping an expression inside a string using \()
+You use string interpolation by wrapping an expression inside \()

 let name = "Nia"